shakes76/PatternFlow/recognition/s4574278/README.md

 #### Loss function

-For bounding boxes, we use the latest `CIoU`. `IoU `is ratio but as a loss function, scale matters, so we have `Generalized IoU,` the `GIoU`. `CIoU ` is evolved from `Distance-IoU`.
-It take account for both center point distance and the aspect ratio. it converge faster
+For bounding boxes, I want to use the latest `CIoU`. `IoU `is ratio but as a loss function, scale matters, so we have `Generalized IoU,` the `GIoU`. `CIoU ` is evolved from `Distance-IoU`.
+It take account for both center point distance and the aspect ratio. it converge faster.
+But In the end, I only manage to implement a GIoU.
+Some people suggest, CIoU may be over-engineered for YOLO algorithms.

 For classification components, we use `BCEWithLogitsLoss `instead of traditional Cross-Entropy.
-It produce higher gradient, result in faster convergence.
+It produce slightly higher gradient, result in faster convergence.

-I didn't fully understand the SimOAT part.

-### Evaluation

-Why choose AP over AOC(Area under ROC-curve)?
-Because in YOLO, we will generate many anchor boxes(anchor points in YOLOX) most of them are negative cases and should be cancelled anyway.
-In ROC curve true positive is equivalently important as true negative.
-So in this unbalanced scenario, a model which missed the only bounding box may still get a pretty decent AOC score, that's definitely not what we want. mAP on the other hand, emphasize on the positive case.

 ### Activation